ICG58/ICG-PROJECT/README.md

  #HUMAN RESOURCE1
  #this is Josua

  START

-PROMPT for sellingPrice
-GET sellingPrice
-PROMPT for costPrice
+PROMPT for sellingPrice,costPrice
-GET costPrice
+GET sellingPrice, costPrice

 IF sellingPrice < costPrice
 THEN write 'loss was made'